inclavare-containers/rats-rs/docs/architecture-of-the-project.md

 pub trait GenericVerifier {
     type Evidence: GenericEvidence;

-    /// Verifiy the provided evidence against the given report data. fn verify_evidence(
+    /// Verifiy the provided evidence with the Trust Anchor and checking the report data matches the one in the evidence. fn verify_evidence(
         &self,
         evidence: &Self::Evidence,